A Message to Opposing Counsel

 - Consider all reasonable offers.

-- Allow the defense to speak directly to our client.
+- Allow the defense to speak directly to our client if your side first makes a good-faith settlement offer.

 - Provide any information regarding the case requested by the defense, within reason, during settlement negotiations.